kerimoff/workflows-nextflow/_episodes/10-Modules.md

 A module script can define one or more parameters using the same syntax of a Nextflow workflow script:

 ~~~
-//functions.nf file
+//module.nf file
 params.message = 'parameter from module script'

-//The def keyword allows use to define a function that we can use in the code
 def sayMessage() {
     println "$params.message"
 }
 ~~~
 {: .language-groovy }

-Then, parameters are inherited from the including context.
-For example:
+Then, parameters defined in the included module will be used.
+For example if we run the following script:

 ~~~
+// module_parameters.nf
 nextflow.enable.dsl=2

-params.message = 'parameter from workflow script'

-include {sayMessage} from './modules/functions'
+include {sayMessage} from './modules/module.nf'

 workflow {
     sayMessage()